-- Convene gender sector working group - Implementation of Gender Based Violence programs - Policy formulation, dissemination and implementation - Put in place "one-stop" centres for Gender Based Violence - Make case for Budget Allocation for Gender Based Violence - Monitoring Gender Based Violence interventions and contributing to national data (e.g. police desk assessment) - Providing training and capacity building in Gender Based Violence prevention and response - Domestication and dissemination of international ratifications and Treaty Body recommendations e.g. (Commission of Human Rights, Commission on the Elimination of All Forms of Discrimination against women, Commission on the Rights of Children etc.)
+- Capacity building at the Counties - Partner with the gender sector working groups. - Implementation of Gender Based Violence programs. - Policy formulation, dissemination and implementation. - Plan for "one-stop" centres for Gender Based Violence. - Make case for Budget Allocation for Gender Based Violence - Monitoring implementation of Gender Based Violence programs and contributing to national data (e.g. police desk assessment) - Providing training and capacity building in Gender Based Violence prevention and response - Domestication and dissemination of international instruments relating to GBV. - Ratifications and dissemination of international instruments relating to GBV. - Implementation of Treaty Body recommendations e.g. (Commission of Human Rights, Commission on the Elimination of All Forms of Discrimination against women, Commission on the Rights of Children etc.)

-- Numbers of meetings addressing Gender Based Violence convened - · Numbers of programs initiated - Numbers of policies formulated, disseminated and implemented.
-E.g. equality policy

-- Proportion of budget allocation for Gender Based Violence Numbers of advocacy forums - Numbers and quality of advocacy materials - Number of "one-stop-shop" centres for Gender Based Violence - Numbers and quality of training and capacity building undertaken - Number of Child Protection Units (CPU) established and operational.
+- · Numbers of trainings held - · Numbers of programs initiated - Numbers of policies formulated, disseminated and implemented.
+E.g. equality policy - Proportion of budget allocation for Gender Based Violence Numbers of advocacy forums - Numbers and quality of advocacy materials - Number of "one-stop-shop" centres for Gender Based Violence - Numbers and quality of training and capacity building undertaken - Number of Child Protection Units (CPU) established and operational.